How to Write Content That AI Platforms Actually Cite: Lessons From 29 Million AI Answers

 How long should my content be to get cited by AI search engines?

 The research suggests targeting approximately 200 words per brand or product mentioned in your listicle.
 Critically, your own product or service section should be 3-4 times longer than competitor sections — roughly 600-800 words.
 This gives AI platforms more substantive content to pull from when generating answers.
-The overall article should typically land between 2,500 and 4,000 words for comprehensive product evaluation content.
+The overall article should typically land between 2,500 and 4,000 words for thorough product evaluation content.
 Shorter content tends to lack the depth AI platforms need, while excessively long content may dilute key passages.

 What is the best content structure for AI search optimization?